dnl1/bitfinex-blockchain-nodejs/README.md

 # The BFX challenge

-To run this test, you need first need to run
+To run this test, you first need to run
 ````
 node server.js
 ````